DogwishX/tiney-register/README.md

 # tiney Engineering Challenge

+Mobile App created with React Native using the Expo CLI.

 ### Background context
 One of the main features of the tiney is is the ‘register’, where providers can record the times that children attend their nursery each day.